hexbus/ubergrom/docs/04-extended-features.md

 255 ≈ high end of input range
 ```

-The implementation documentation gives approximately 104 µs per conversion and approximately 200 µs for the first conversion after power-up.
+The original implementation documentation gives approximately 104 µs per conversion and approximately 200 µs for the first conversion after power-up.

-`gromtest` demonstrates a useful multi-base technique: map ADC0–ADC3 into the same `>6000` slot on four consecutive GROM bases, then read GROM `>6020` through each base.
-The GROM address stays the same while the base chooses the ADC channel.
+`gromtest` contains a live ADC display example and is the best executable reference for the raw interface.

+### Contributed ADC application: Fred Kaal digitizer

+Fred Kaal (F.G.
+Kaal) contributed a practical TMS9900/TI BASIC example that reads two ADC channels and uses them as joint sensors for a two-link mechanical digitizer.
+His assembly routine sets the GROM address to peripheral offset `>0020`, reads the 8-bit ADC result, and assigns the values to TI BASIC variables.

+The example as written expects base 0 with ADC channel 0 mapped at slot `>8000` (`>40`) and ADC channel 1 mapped at slot `>A000` (`>41`).
+See [`examples/adc-digitizer-fg-kaal`](../examples/adc-digitizer-fg-kaal/) for the contributed source and mapping notes.

 ## UART

-JP5 exposes UART0 at **5 V TTL logic levels**.
-It is not ±RS-232 voltage level.
+JP5 exposes the ATmega UART at **5 V TTL logic levels**.
+It is not RS-232 voltage level.

 A commonly used mapping is UART at base 15, slot `>A000`: